CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 + *Cons*:
 	+ *Conciseness*: each structural relation is sent as a separate representation with unnecessary W3C annotation metadata.
 This generates a lot of overhead in transmitted data.
-	+ *Separation of concerns*: Although the two types of information are sent in separate representations, they do no reflect the different natures of annotations and structural relations.
+	+ *Separation of concerns*: Although the two types of information are sent in separate representations, they do not reflect the different natures of annotations and structural relations.
 The server has to parse each annotation to determine what to do with it, e.g. store as resource structure or as annotation on resources.
 Or it stores both as annotation but then, when receiving a request to send annotations on a resource, it has to determine which annotations refer to resource structure and which represent actual annotations.
 	+ *Model fitness*: The Web Annotation model is used differently from its intended purpose, as the server discards most of the annotation and only stores the relation between resource and sub-resource.
 Also, this may introduce ambiguity, such that it's not clear whether an annotation represents structure information (e.g. a translation belonging to original) or an annotation to indicate that two resources are linked (e.g. linking a letter that mentions a painting to the identifier of that painting).
 This makes it problematic for the server to figure where to stop its travels over resource structure (it should not traverse to the painting and annotations on that painting).